-Dangerous/ Severe behaviour

-Any act which puts other people at risk either physically or emotionally:

-- Aggressive actions e.g. shoving, kicking, or punching in ways which are likely to injure others at any time (including fighting) - Violent outbursts of temper in lessons or playground - Swearing directly at members of staff or verbally abusing them - Misusing objects or equipment In ways which put others at risk - Running out of lessons or attempting to leave the premises without permission - Deliberate and serious acts of stealing - Deliberate, sustained vindictive bullying/victimisation of another person (including racist incidents) - Wilful damage to property or the work of other children
+Dangerous/ Severe behaviour Consequences Any act which puts other people at risk either physically or emotionally: Aggressive actions e.g. shoving, kicking, or punching in ways which are likely to injure others at any time (including fighting) Violent outbursts of temper in lessons or playground Senior member of staff to be informed and to deal with the incident (restorative approaches to be used) Parents to be notified Swearing directly at members of staff or verbally abusing them Misusing objects or equipment In ways which put others at risk Running out of lessons or attempting to leave the premises without permission Deliberate and serious acts of stealing Deliberate, sustained vindictive bullying/victimisation of another person (including racist incidents) Wilful damage to property or the work of other children We acknowledge that some children have additional needs which may cause them to behave inappropriately.
+However certain behaviours are not tolerated and could lead to a severe consequence such as an exclusion